-Sirena Grace is a singer/songwriter from Queens, New York.
-Her parents are immigrants from the Dominican Republic and El Salvador.
-Sirena’s musical influences come from her Latin roots as well as her hip-hop influences from NY.
-Grace mixes English & Spanish lyrics with her 5-octave-range vocals to create a Latin-infused, Pop/R&B sound.
+Sirena Grace is a singer/songwriter, & actress from Queens, New York.
+Her parents immigrated from the Dominican Republic and El Salvador.
+Sirena’s musical influences come from her Latin roots as well as Hip-Hop influences from NY.
+Grace combines Spanglish lyrics with dynamic 5-octave range vocals to create a Latin, Pop/R&B sound.

 Sirena was first noted as a powerhouse singer in 2018, after a televised rendition of “God Bless America” for the MLB Atlanta Braves in which news outlets called “powerful and emotional.”
-Since then, she has been asked to perform for the NBA Atlanta Hawks, the WNBA Atlanta Dream, and the Visa Big Air FIS World Cup in 2019.
-Sirena has also performed on multiple international stages in the UK.
+Since then, she’s been asked to perform for the NBA Atlanta Hawks, WNBA Atlanta Dream, & the FIS World Cup in 2019.
+Sirena has also graced multiple international stages in the UK.

-Sirena’s early musical influences come from powerhouse vocalists such as Whitney Houston and Selena Quintanilla.
-She also names Gloria Estefan and singer/songwriter Romeo Santos as inspirations as well.
-Sirena’s motivation is to get you on your feet and spread her message of unity.
+Sirena’s early artistic influences come from powerhouse vocalists such as Whitney Houston and Selena Quintanilla.
+She also names Gloria Estefan and singer/songwriters like Romeo Santos as inspirations as well.
+Sirena’s motivation is to get you on your feet and spread her message of love.

 Aspiring to be more than a vocalist, Sirena wants to serve and be active in her community.
-She hopes to connect and bring people together through music, service, and stories that resonate.
-As a creator, Sirena hopes to create a space of philanthropy and innovation while treating your ears to a little Latin jazz and R&B/Hip-Hop sounds.
+She hopes to connect and bring people together through music, service, and stories on screen & on-stage.
+As a creator, Sirena hopes to inspire & create a space of philanthropy, innovation and entertainment, that resonates across audiences of all backgrounds.

 This is Sirena Grace, KLK…